Tibet Eco-Awards 2025

 The awards seek to encourage emerging talent, not well-established artists or creators.

-Entries must be original creations, and the entrant must guarantee they own the copyright for the creation.
+Entries must be original creations created in 2024 or 2025, and the entrant must guarantee they own the copyright for the creation.
 Any attempt to use AI-generated or AI-enhanced creations will automatically be disqualified from competition.

-Song = must be an original composition with original singer performing live.
+Song = must be an original composition with original singer and all musicians performing live.
 Give link to the entry on the singer/songwriter's dedicated YouTube or Vimeo channel.
 If presented in Tibetan, must show clear English subtitles on-screen.
 (Please ensure top-class human translation.)
 Should show 1080p video quality with stereo sound.

 Youth Award = can be any of the above categories, restricted to students 21 years old or younger at end of 2025.
 Photo ID showing date of birth required for entry in this category.